 Rahm has been trying to sneak the plan through quickly and quietly, so people won’t oppose it.
-They announced the idea

-    over 4th of July weekend, when people were busy barbecuing with their families.
+They announced the idea over 4th of July weekend last year, when people were busy barbecuing with their families.

 Why is this a bad idea?

 This is a bad investment.
 The City already spends $4 million per day on the police, and investing more money in policing will mean more violence for Black communities and communities of color in Chicago.
 We need fully-funded public schools, accessible mental health clinics, living wages, and after school and job training programs if we want to build strong communities.

 “Better” training has never been proven to solve police violence.
 What’s more, the problem is about accountability, not training.
 Until there is real community oversight of police, as proposed by CPAC, police continue to kill, harass, profile, beat, and frisk Black people with impunity.

 The city says this will bring 100 new jobs to the area, but that’s nothing for $95 million dollars.
 Only 15% of those construction jobs need go to “local” residents.
 Rather, we know this investment in policing on the West Side is about continuing to push out long-term Black residents and will contribute heavily to gentrification of the neighborhood.
 Meaningful economic development would be driven by community-generated needs & visions, and would benefit all residents of the area – the only people benefiting from this project are CPD, the Mayor, and the developers being paid with tax dollars!

 What’s the plan with this campaign?